xcashd

 : the number of blocks observed in that window %e

 : the ideal number of blocks expected in that window The option will let you know if the network hash rate drops by a lot.
 This may be indicative of a large section of the network miners moving off to mine a private chain, to be later released to the network.
 Note that if this event triggers, it is not incontrovertible proof that this is happening.
 It might just be chance.
 The longer the window (the %t parameter), and the larger the distance between actual and expected number of blocks, the more indicative it is of a possible chain reorg double-spend attack being prepared.
 Recommendation: unless you run economically significant X-Cash exchange or operation, do not act on this data.
 It is hard to calibrate and easy to misinterpret.
-If this is a real attack, it will target high-liquidity entities and not small merchants.--reorg-notify
+If this is a real attack, it will target high-liquidity entities and not small merchants.

 must be a full path.
 The <arg